Bagavdin Umakhanov

 Bagautdin Mustafayevich Umakhanov (born 2 June 1971 in Khasavyurt) is a Russian former wrestler who competed in the 1996 Summer Olympics.
+Bagautdin Umakhanov is known for his victories over the 1992 Olympic gold medalist and two-time world champion Alejandro Puerto of Cuba, 2000 Olympic medalist and two-time world champion Terry Brands of USA during their peak years.
 He is the brother of Murad Umakhanov.

-Bagautdin Umakhanov is known for his victories over Olympic gold medalist and two-time world champion Alejandro Puerto of Cuba, Olympic medalist and two-time world champion Terry Brands of USA during their peak years.